GaborSzalay/thesisApp/README.md

 ### There are a few different kind of thesis, for example it could be thesis, master's degree or laboratory of project etc. ###

 * Admin is able to create/modify/delete these kinds.
-* Teacher has to provide exactly one kind of thesis when she would like to create one.
+* Teacher has to provide exactly one kind of thesis when she would like to create a thesis.
 * Student has to choose from the available kinds when he makes a registration on the site.
 This means he will be just able to see theses by the given kind.

 ### How many semester required for writing the current theme ###